Testing & Evaluation Janelle Larson Testing & Evaluation Janelle Larson

 Small ponds

 In small ponds, nutrients are often more concentrated, and changes can happen quickly.
-Runoff from a single property or garden can significantly impact water clarity and algae growth.
+Runoff from a single property or garden can significantly impact water clarity and green overgrowth.
 Proactive nutrient management is particularly important in these systems.
 Algae Armor binds orthophosphate to form insoluble particles, helping limit the nutrients available for green overgrowth and maintaining clarity throughout the season.

 Large lakes